Skip to main content

 • Include flow-down requirements to sub-tier suppliers in agreements that pertain to the secure development, delivery, operational support, and maintenance of software.

-• Prioritize or mandate the use of suppliers who provide a software security label or data sheet that should include information about the software itself, the tools and technologies used to build the software, security standards and controls, the tools and processes that govern the software, and information on the qualifications and skills of key personnel involved in building the software for all provided products, where possible.[2]
+• Prioritize or mandate the use of suppliers who provide a software security label or data sheet that includes information about the software itself, the tools and technologies used to build the software, security standards and controls, the tools and processes that govern the software, and information on the qualifications and skills of the key personnel involved in building the software for all provided products, where possible.[2]

 Enhancing Capabilities

-• Require vendors to periodically submit third-party attestation that they conform to the applicable requirements of SSDF V1.1 and the enhancing SSDLC capabilities (e.g., automated build deployments, pre-production testing, automatic rollbacks, and staggered production deployments), including low-level artifacts where feasible and appropriate.[3]
+• Require vendors to periodically submit third-party attestation that they conform to the applicable requirements of SSDF V1.1 and the enhancing SSDLC capabilities (e.g., automated build deployments, pre-production testing, automatic rollbacks, and staggered production deployments), including low-level artifacts, where feasible and appropriate.[3]

 • Enforce just-in-time credentials for supplier build systems.[4]